Upgrade from 1.0.0 to 1.1.0¶

 ~/Persistent/securedrop directory to determine the current version.
 If

-the output is not “HEAD detached at 1.1.0”, you are not ready to proceed
+the output is not “HEAD detached at 1.1.0” or a later version, you are not

-with the upgrade to Tails 4, and you must first update the workstation using
+ready to proceed with the upgrade to Tails 4, and you must first update the

 As a precaution, we recommend backing up your workstations before the upgrade to Tails 4.
 See our Workstation Backup Guide for more information.
 We also recommend that you keep a USB drive running Tails 3.16 on hand in case you need to revert.